Professional wrestling authority figures: All Elite Wrestling authority figures

-After the All In wrestling event in 2018, Ring of Honor wrestlers Cody Rhodes and The Young Bucks partnered with Shahid Khan and Tony Khan, the owners of Fulham F.C. and Jacksonville Jaguars, to form All Elite Wrestling on January 1, 2019.
+After the All In wrestling event in 2018, Ring of Honor wrestlers Cody Rhodes, Kenny Omega, and The Young Bucks partnered with Shahid Khan and Tony Khan, the owners of Fulham F.C. and Jacksonville Jaguars, to form All Elite Wrestling (AEW) on January 1, 2019.
+AEW's storyline hierarchy is generally reflective of its real-life hierarchy, but exaggerated for dramatic effect.